 If you’re like a lot of people, you probably spend some time every day wondering what to eat.
 This question can be made more complex if you’re dealing with a digestive health issue, such as stomach ulcers.
+Finding the best stomach ulcer diet may take a little bit of effort.

 Olivia Vaughn, a registered dietitian at the Ohio State University Wexner Medical Center who specializes in nutrition for gastroenterology, says “stomach or peptic ulcers are open sores on the lining of the stomach that can cause stomach pain or stomach upset,” and can lead to internal bleeding.